Yasirraiyan/210042152-SWE-4802-Software-Maintainance-Lab-Project/README.md

 The corresponding calculator function was executed.
 A log message was generated.
 The calculation completed successfully.

-Figure 1: Loguru execution output
+Figure 1: Loguru Execution Output

-[Insert your Loguru screenshot here]
+Insert your Loguru screenshot here.

+[Add your screenshot]
-Maintenance Use
+10.4 Maintenance Use

 Loguru is useful during corrective maintenance because developers can inspect application logs when users report unexpected behavior.

 For example, if a calculation fails, the log can help identify which operation was executed before the failure.

-10.2 PySnooper
+11. PySnooper
-Purpose
+11.1 Purpose

 PySnooper is a debugging and execution-tracing tool that shows what happens inside Python functions while they are running.

-Usage in the Project
+11.2 Usage in the Project

 PySnooper was applied to the mathematical functions of the Math Problem Solver.

-It was used to observe function execution, variable values, and returned results.
+It was used to observe:

-For example, when an arithmetic function executes, PySnooper can show:
+Function calls
+Input values
+Variable changes
+Executed statements
+Return values

+Example:

 Function call
+     ↓
 Input values
+     ↓
 Variable changes
-Executed statements
+     ↓
+Calculation
+     ↓
 Return value
-Output Insight
+11.3 Output Insight

 The PySnooper output provides a detailed view of the internal execution flow.

 It helps developers understand how input values move through the calculation function and how the final result is produced.

-Figure 2: PySnooper execution trace
+Figure 2: PySnooper Execution Trace

-[Insert your PySnooper screenshot here]
+Insert your PySnooper screenshot here.

+[Add your screenshot]
-Maintenance Use
+11.4 Maintenance Use

 PySnooper can be used during corrective maintenance when a function produces an unexpected result.
-Developers can trace the function execution and identify where the incorrect behavior occurs.

-For example, it can help investigate problems in:
+It can help investigate problems in:

 divide()
 square_root()
 cube_root()
 factorial()
 percentage()
-10.3 VizTracer
+12. VizTracer
-Purpose
+12.1 Purpose

 VizTracer is an execution-tracing and performance-analysis tool for Python applications.

-Usage in the Project
+12.2 Usage in the Project

 VizTracer was used to trace the execution of the Math Problem Solver application.

-The application was executed through VizTracer, and the resulting trace was opened using the VizTracer viewer.
+The application was executed through VizTracer, and the generated trace was opened using the VizTracer viewer.

 The trace provides information about: